© 2019 Baptist Health. All Rights Reserved.

 Myth.
 Prostate cancer usually doesn't cause any symptoms, especially in the early stage of the disease.
 Blood in the urine can be a sign of advanced prostate cancer, as can difficulty urinating; erectile dysfunction; or pain in the hips, back or chest.

-Myth or fact: Prostate cancer is the third most common cause of cancer death in American men.
+Myth or fact: Prostate cancer is the second most common cause of cancer death in American men.

 Fact.
-Compared with other cancers, only colorectal and lung cancer cause more male deaths.
+Compared with other cancers, only lung cancer causes more male deaths.
 Still, most men diagnosed with prostate cancer don't die from it.
 And most who do are older than 75.

 Myth or fact: All men should be screened for prostate cancer at age 50.

 Myth.
-The U.S. Preventive Services Task Force does not recommend routine screenings.
+The U.S. Preventive Services Task Force (USPSTF) says that men should have the opportunity to discuss with their doctor the benefits of screening between the ages of 55 and 69.
+The USPSTF recommends against screening for men 70 and older.
 The American Cancer Society encourages men to discuss their risk factors and the pros and cons of screening with their doctor at age 50 for men at average risk—but at age 40 or 45 for those at higher risk.

 Myth or fact: The screening test for prostate cancer is called a PSA test.